nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 3. User level cold start is much less of an issue

 #### *A Note about Item Cold Start*
 Removing the user id from the model helps generalize to more users, and also reduces user cold start.
-But what about item cold start (new item, so no item id in the model).
+But what about item cold start (new item, so no item id in the model)?
 To get around this, it's also possible to remove the item id from the model input and only use item features as inputs.

 This post does a great job explaining how having NO ids helps with cold start: [Solving the Cold-Start Problem using Two-Tower Neural Networks for NVIDIA’s E-Mail Recommender Systems](https://medium.com/nvidia-merlin/solving-the-cold-start-problem-using-two-tower-neural-networks-for-nvidias-e-mail-recommender-2d5b30a071a4)